fu4303/portfolio-vincentntang/content/posts/20180629-tampermonkey-script/index.md

 ## My adventures in writing my first usercript

 I didn't really find any good tutorials on how to write a userscript.
-So this is my adventures (and ****ups) of going about solving it.
+So this is my adventures of going about solving it.

 I already knew what the end result would look like.
 Here's the requirements I had originally when writing my userscript: